ESR-NZ/Training/Rhys_Toolbox/00_SAM_and_BAM_formats/ReadME.md

 # Rhys' roadmap to SAM: a tutorial for navigating read-mapping files

 ## Prerequisites
 Before we begin, you should have a basic understanding of genomics and the concept of DNA sequencing.
 You should also be familiar with the command line and have access to a Unix-based operating system (such as Linux or macOS).
+The focus of this tutorial is on a tool called 'samtools', and you can find its manual here: [http://www.htslib.org/doc/samtools.html](http://www.htslib.org/doc/samtools.html)

 ## Introduction